 IRS and the Verification of Income

-Married, but filed separate 2013 Tax Returns or Parents are unmarried, but living together
+Married but filed separate 2015 tax returns OR parents are unmarried but living together

-- If you are married, but filed separate tax returns, our office will need copies of both your and your spouse’s 2013 Tax Transcripts.
-We will also need copies of all W-2’s and/or 1099 forms.
+- If you are married, but filed separate tax returns, our office will need copies of both your and your spouse’s 2015 tax transcripts.

-- If you were required to provide parent data when completing the FAFSA, and those parents filed separate returns, they too, must submit both of their 2013 Tax Transcripts and all W-2’s and/or 1099 forms.
+- If you were required to provide parent data when completing the FAFSA, and those parents filed separate returns, they too, must submit both of their 2015 tax return transcripts.